bmuschko/ckad-crash-course/exercises/12-deployment-horizontal-pod-autoscaler/solution/solution.md

 nginx-5bbd9746c-9b4np   1/1     Running   0          24s
 ```

 Next up, define the HorizontalPodAutoscaler with the given resource thresholds in the file `nginx-hpa.yaml`.
-The final manifest is show below.
+The final manifest is shown below.

 ```yaml
 apiVersion: autoscaling/v2